chronicle/detection-rules/tools/rule_manager/README.md

 # Example Code for Managing Detection Rules in Google Security Operations (SecOps)

 This directory contains example code that can be used to build a Detection-as-Code CI/CD pipeline to manage rules in [Google SecOps](https://cloud.google.com/security/products/security-operations).
-The code can also be used to manage reference lists in Google SecOps.
+The code can also be used to manage reference lists and rule exclusions in Google SecOps.

 If you're new to the concept of managing detection content with CI/CD tools, we recommend reading our [Getting Started with Detection-as-Code and Google Security Operations](https://www.googlecloudcommunity.com/gc/Community-Blog/Getting-Started-with-Detection-as-Code-and-Chronicle-Security/ba-p/702154) blog series published in the Google Cloud Security Community.

-<span style="color: red;">**Important**</span>: This code can modify rules and reference lists in Google SecOps.
+<span style="color: red;">**Important**</span>: This code can modify rules and
+other content in Google SecOps.
 Please exercise caution and avoid running it in production without first understanding the code, customizing it for your specific use cases, and testing it.

 The example code interacts with Google SecOps' [API](https://cloud.google.com/chronicle/docs/reference/rest) and can be used in a CI/CD pipeline (in GitHub, GitLab, CircleCI, etc) to do the following: